marccanby/linguiphyr/paper/paper.md

 * **Clade Analysis:** The user may select a subset of languages and analyze what characters provide support for such a clade (a clade is a subset of languages separated from all other languages by an edge in the tree).
-This is computed in the strictest sense: a character only supports a hypothetical clade if the languages in the clade all share the same state, and all other languages share a different state.
+This is computed in the strictest sense: a character only supports a hypothetical clade if the languages in the clade all share the same state, and all other languages share a different state.[^1]

+[^1]: It is important to note that a clade *on a particular tree* may be supported by more than just the characters that meet this condition.
+For example, if the dominant cognate class in a clade is lost by just one language in the clade, the character will still support the grouping if the removal of the edge separating the clade from all other languages would produce a less parsimonious tree.
+This can be examined in the "Analysis" page of the application.

 <!---The first five columns are special columns that provide information about each character; the remaining columns are
 language states.
 The five special columns are: